AShirenkov/next-auth-blog-todo-postgresql-redux/README.md

-# Next.js + TypeScript + PostgreSQL + Redux Toolkit
+# Next.js + TypeScript + PostgreSQL + Zustand

 ## Overview

-This project is a full-stack web application built with **Next.js**, **TypeScript**, **Redux Toolkit**, and **PostgreSQL**.
-It includes authentication via **NextAuth.js** (supporting Google OAuth), dynamic blogs management (with data fetched from [JSONPlaceholder](https://jsonplaceholder.typicode.com/), stored in Redux), and a ToDo list that interacts with a PostgreSQL database.
+This project is a full-stack web application built with **Next.js**, **TypeScript**, **Zustand**, and **PostgreSQL**.
+It includes authentication via **NextAuth.js** (supporting Google OAuth), dynamic blogs management (with data fetched from [JSONPlaceholder](https://jsonplaceholder.typicode.com/), stored in Zustand), and a ToDo list that interacts with a PostgreSQL database.
 The application supports private routes for authenticated users and demonstrates modern web development best practices.

 ---

 ## Features

 - **User Authentication**: Google OAuth and email/password-based authentication via **NextAuth.js**.
-- **Redux Toolkit**: Manage application state for blogs and user authentication.
+- **Zustand**: Manage application state for blogs and user authentication.
 - **Dynamic Routing**: Automatically fetch and display blog data using dynamic routes.
 - **PostgreSQL**: A powerful relational database to store user and ToDo data, with **Prisma ORM** for database interaction.
 - **SASS Styling**: Styling using SASS for easier CSS management.